cse-250-2018/G52-Funbook/README.md

 We are trying to develop an app to help kids to enjoy their textbooks.
 The can also practice their creativity by writing poems, short stories in our app.

-Feature 1: Parents may create new accounts for their children
+Feature 1: Parents may create new accounts for their children using email address, email verification, resetting password, all features are included

 Feature 2: Can make a movie from their textbook by screen recording

 Feature 3: Can add images as background of the movie

-Feature 4: Can add new characters from character's library
+Feature 4: Can add new characters dynamically from character's library

-Feature 5: Can make animation by moving characters on the screen and record their voice as well
+Feature 5: Can make animation by moving characters, changing size on the screen and record their voice as well

 Feature 6: Can save it in internal storage

+Feature 7: Can also upload created videos in Firebase

+Feature 8: If did't upload your video when you made it, no problem.
+You can upload your movies from internal storage anytime

+Feature 9: Can watch created videos with caption in the movie list page.

+Feature 10: Can download videos from movie list page

 Report on learning prerequisites
 ---------------------------------